albacanete/CCBDA-Project/research/tutorial/README.md

 ### Parameters
 In this section of the YAML file we are going to specify the parameters that the user can choose when using the template to create a stack using the interface.
-There are four
+For this example we are going to use four different ones:
-1. EC2 Instance type.
+1. EC2 Instance type (*String*).
-2. Name of the private key that will be used Seto access the EC2 (it has to be created already).
+2. Name of the private key, it has to be created already, that will be used to access the EC2 (*AWS::EC2::KeyPair::KeyNam*e).
-3. IP from which we will be able to access the EC2 via SSH.
+3. IP from which we will be able to access the EC2 via SSH (*String*).
-4. Name of the security group that will be created and attached to the EC2 instance.
+4. Name of the security group that will be created and attached to the EC2 instance (*String*).

+Is important to remark that all the parameters have different filters (`allowed patterns` or `allowed values`) to verify that the field introduced will not give an error in the deployment of the infrastructure.
+In more complex scenarios, this could be a handy tool in order to avoid further impossible or hard problems to solve.

 For example, the following code will allow the user to choose the type of EC2 Instance that will we deployed.
 The interface will show a dropdown list with all the `AllowdValues`.